keguangzhang/cse15l-lab-reports/lab-report1.md

 **Part 1: Installing VScode**
 - I went to the Visual Studio Code website([Link](https://code.visualstudio.com)), and downloaded it to my computer.
-- Open the downloaded Visual Studio Code, and you should see this:
+- Opened the downloaded Visual Studio Code, and I saw this:

 ![Image](lab1 vscode.png)

 **Part 2: Remotely Connecting**
+- Opened a terminal on VScode and type the command line:$ ssh UserNameofCourseSpecificAccount@ieng6.ucsd.edu
+- It asked for the password of my account.
+Typed in the password, and I successfully connected to the remote server.
+The whole process looks like this:

 ![Image](lab1 connecting.png)

 **Part 3: Trying Some Commands**